raamana/robust-fuzzy-cmeans/README.md

 Implementation of Robust Fuzzy C-means algorithm as presented in Dzung Pham "Spatial Models for Fuzzy Clustering", CVIU, 2001.

+Please read the info below to learn more about inputs and outputs, and refer to the [exampleUsage_ToyData.m](exampleUsage_ToyData.m) script to play with some toy data.

 ```
 INPUTS: